okta/workflows-templates/README.md

   2. *title* - title of workflows template
   3. *description* - template description
   4. *connectors* - list of connectors used by this template.
 Connector names are app names seen in workflows designer.
 Connector names should be in lower case.
-  6. *links* - Links to documentation or videos for this template 5.README.md that will contain description of workflows template.
+  6. *links* - Links to documentation or videos for this template.
+The documentation should link to the file within the workflows-templates repo (not the source repo).
-6. Use following directory structure to organize workflow.flopack, workflow.json and connector.json
+5. Use following directory structure to organize workflow.flopack, workflow.json and connector.json
 workflows/
   <my_shared_workflow>/
     workflow.json
     workflow.flopack
-    README,md
+    README.md